 Career Ideas for Introverts and Other Sensitive Souls

-Here are some popular professions for introverts and other sensitive souls, assuming the environment and cause is a fit too:
+Here are some popular professions for introverts and other sensitive souls, assuming the environment and cause is a fit too.
+These ideas are all real possibilities in the real world market:

 - Health care professional (occupational therapy, massage therapy, midwife, lab technician, acupuncturist, alternative healer)